withmohitjoshi/withmohitjoshi/README.md

   Mohit Joshi 🌟
 </h1>
 <h3 align="center">
-  I'm Software Engineer with 2 years of experience building web applications with ReactJS and Next.js.<br/>
+  I'm UI Engineer with 2 years of experience building web applications with ReactJS and Next.js.<br/>
   <a href="https://iammohit.in/MOHIT_JOSHI_CV.pdf">See my resume</a>
 </h3>
 <br/>